Episode 03: The pleasure is ours

 On our six-part Netflix series, The goop Lab, we explored six wellness topics.
 If you’re here, you’ve found one of them: We’ve gathered our best podcasts, Q&A’s, and articles as a resource for the deeply curious.
 The series is designed to entertain and inform—not provide medical advice.
 You should always consult your doctor when it comes to personal health and before you start treatment.

 Sex, or at least good sex, requires us to talk about it.
 You can have all the mechanics down, but if you can’t communicate—if you can’t be vulnerable, release shame—the chances of your fulfilling your wildest desires are slim to none.
 This is what we hear again and again when we talk to sex therapists: Our inability to talk about sex, in both our daily lives and with our partners, is what holds us back from pleasure.

 Or as the inimitable Esther Perel told us in a Q&A on what your upbringing says about who you are in bed: “In many parts of the world, the cultural messaging around sex is negative, shaming, guilt-inducing, silencing.
 How can you learn to talk about something that you’ve learned to be silent on your whole life?
 How do you know that what you’re experiencing is normal if you can never ask the person next to you?
 If I wanted to know about what people do in the kitchen, I’d ask: ‘Where do you buy your tomatoes?
 How do you cook chicken?’”

 Talking about sex (and sex toys) is certainly a responsibility we’ve had some fun with over the years.
 So when we set out to explore female pleasure on The goop Lab, we had already asked a lot of questions about sexual health.
-As it turns out, we had no right to be cocky: GP and our chief content officer, Elise, learned the correct usage for the word “vagina” onscreen, in an interview with sex educator Betty Dodson.
+As it turns out, we had no right to be cocky: GP and our editor at large, Elise, learned the correct usage for the word “vagina” onscreen, in an interview with sex educator Betty Dodson.